akirk/friends/README.md

 ### What happens if I modify or delete a post?

 There is a cache of your friends post in form of a Custom Post Type `friend_post` that is updated when you change a post.
+When you delete a post your friends' WordPresses are notified and they delete the cached post.